 They move from inception to planning and then execution.

-And that’s what the Irishman is.
-A three-hour movie about the Italian Mafia, making moves to keep themselves (and their friends) in power.
-While removing their adversaries from the board.
+And that’s what the Irishman is, A three-hour movie about the Italian Mafia, making moves to keep themselves (and their friends) in power.
+While also removing their adversaries from the board.

-The movie shows betrayals and sacrifices necessary to survive in this crime world.
-And holds no punches in linking certain popular men in US society to the mob.
+The movie shows the betrayals and sacrifices necessary to survive in this crime world.
+And it holds no punches in linking certain historical figures to the mob.

 As expected from a Martin Scorsese movie, the acting in The Irishman is impeccable.
 With Oscar-worthy performances coming from Joe Pesci, who plays the quiet yet powerful Russell Bufalino.
 And Al Pacino, who plays sharp-tongued Jimmy Hoffa.